MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ----

-Inside of your local code editor, we need to temporarily update the connection string of our local app to point to the Azure SQL Database.
-This will allow us to run Entity Framework Core migrations and generate the correct schema for our database.
+Inside of your local code editor, temporarily update the app Connection String to point to the Azure SQL Database.
+This will allow us to generate the correct schema for the Azure SQL database by using Entity Framework Core migrations.
 1. Open the appsettings.json file in your project.
 1. Inside of this file, paste the connection string you copied earlier into the value of the *MyDbConnection* key.
-Make sure to replace the password with the value you chose when setting up your database.
+Replace the password with the value you chose when setting up your database.
-1. Your *ConnectionStrings* settings should now look like the code below.

 ---
       "ConnectionStrings": {